Features

 Stuyvesant’s Thoughts on Trump’s Book Bans

-By Iman Nawaz, Noa Salas, Sophia He
+By Iman Nawaz, Noa Salas Adam, Sophia He

 Stuyvesant students and teachers express their thoughts on Trump’s book bans.